Could improving your child’s school grades also improve their motivation and self confidence?

 As a result, many children who suffer from reduced functional vision, or problems with their visual skills, are not identified and end up struggling through school and even on the sports field— often being mislabeled as clumsy, lazy, or learning disabled and even misdiagnosed with ADHD.

-These negative stigmas can significantly impact a child’s self esteem and confidence, both inside and outside the classroom.
+Negative stigmas can significantly impact a child’s self esteem and confidence, both inside and outside the classroom.

 Fortunately, many of these students can improve their learning skills, as well as their athletic abilities by getting the help they need to strengthen their visual skills.